Mboalab/Outreachy_December_2022-March_2023-Internships-Typhoid-diagnostics-Project/README.md

 To this end, the main missions of Mboalab are as follows:

-- provide community and lifelong education for the population, as well as formal education for the younger generations.
+- Provide community and lifelong education for the population, as well as formal education for the younger generations.
-- serve as a platform for exchanges on issues related to local context; mediate between local communities and academia.
+- Serve as a platform for exchanges on issues related to local context; mediate between local communities and academia.
-- propose solutions that meet the needs of communities, using local knowledge and open digital technologies.
+- Propose solutions that meet the needs of communities, using local knowledge and open digital technologies.
-- raise public awareness of environmental issues.
+- Raise public awareness of environmental issues.
-- facilitate access to basic health care.
+- Facilitate access to basic health care.

 # Know More About Us